joshukraine/dotfiles/README.md

 3) Customize the dotfiles themselves with your own prefs.
 Add or remove dotfiles as desired.
 Since the files will later be symlinked into place, there is no need to add the leading dot to the filenames. (e.g. use `vimrc`, not `.vimrc`)

-4) Update `symlink_dotfiles` to match your dotfiles.
-Find the following line of code (around line 18)...
+4) Update the `files` list in the `bootstrap` script to match your dotfiles.
+Find the following line of code (around line 81)...

 	files="gemrc gitconfig gitignore_global hushlogin tmux.conf vimrc zshrc"